Michael Sgarbossa

-Michael Sgarbossa (born July 25, 1992) is a Canadian professional ice hockey forward currently playing for HC Lugano in the National League (NL).
+Michael Sgarbossa (born July 25, 1992) is a Canadian professional ice hockey forward for the Texas Stars in the American Hockey League (AHL).

 Playing career

 As a youth, Sgarbossa played in the 2005 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Halton, Ontario.

 He later played midget hockey with the Halton Hurricanes of the South-Central Triple A Hockey League before he was selected 54th overall in the 2008 OHL Priority Selection by the Barrie Colts.
 In his first Major junior season with the Colts he finished fourth in team scoring with 43 points in 67 games.
 Adapting to the OHL, Sgarbossa increased his scoring rate and was traded midway through the 2009–10 season, to the Saginaw Spirit.